Yukthaachar/Django_Procedure/README.md

 ```

 **Step10 :** In django1/urls.py
-10a:import include- It is used for including the content of a file into your current program.
+10a: import include- It is used for including the content of a file into your current program.
 ```
 from django.urls import include
 ```
-10b:Inside urlpatterns  add
+10b: Inside urlpatterns  add
 ```
 path("factorial1" ,include("factorial1.urls")),
 ```